YalekW5435/PopCapLib-2.0/README.md

 If you want to change the name of the project, goto the main cmake listed at the root folder of this library.

 There will also be a file dedicated to future features that will be added per community requests, please look at "roadmaps.txt" for more details.
+!!!
+We are also looking for contributors who wish to add on to this project.
+I will be approving these as we go along.

 Happy Gaming!